benthayer/git-gud/CONTRIBUTING.md

 These "sub-modules" can be imported by running `import gitgud.X` and come in both types: files and folders.
 Because `gitgud` has sub-modules, it's known as as a package, and therefore can be installed with the `pip` package manager.

-#### The `git gud` alias
+#### The `git-gud` entrypoint
-This project is not actually affiliated with Git, although we're able to run as a Git subcommand by creating what's known as an  alias within Git.
+This project is not affiliated with Git, although we're able to run as a Git subcommand by adding an entrypoint that Git will be able to look for an run.
-If you were to do this from the command line, the command to run would be `git config --global alias.gud " ! python -m gitgud"`.
-This goes into the repository's `.git/` folder and finds the `.git/config` file.
-In that file, there's a section called "[alias]" that is created and lists our command as `gud = "!
-C:/path/to/python.exe -m gitgud"` on Windows or `gud = "! /path/to/python -m gitgud"` on Mac/Linux
+When installing Git Gud, it creates an executable called `git-gud` in Python's bin folder that can be run directly by typing in `git-gud`.
+Because of the name, you can also type in `git gud` and Git will be able to find the executable and act as if Git Gud is a valid Git subcommand.
+The entrypoint is defined in `setup.py` and specifies a function for Python to run.
+The function we specify "is" the program.
+It is defined in `gitgud/__main__.py`

 #### `__main__.py`
 As with any program, it starts with `main`.
 In our case, `main` is `gitgud\__main__.py`.
-When you run `python -m gitgud`, Python looks for a file that it can run.
+When you run `python3 -m gitgud`, Python looks for a file that it can run.
 Specifically, it looks for `__main__.py`.
 If `__main__.py` isn't present, then Python can't run the module as if it were a command.
 Instead, it'll think of `gitgud` exclusively as a package that can be imported.